nice-xrpl/react-xrpl/README.md

 		);
 	}

 Wallet accepts a seed or secret, or will generate a new seed from entropy.
 Wallets provide credentials and are the only way to use transaction hooks (such as sending xrp).
 On testnet, the useFundWallet hook may be used to seed xpr from a faucet.
-A Wallet includes an Account component, so it is not neccessary to use it again.
+You can also use the Account component inside a Wallet in order to use request hooks.
+If used inside a Wallet, you do not need to provide an address to Account.
+Keep in mind that an Account must be valid for the account component to work - if the account has not been funded, then Account will throw an error that needs to be caught by an ErrorBoundary.

 	import { Wallet } from '@nice-xrpl/react-xrpl'